How do we get to Antigua?

-There are two dedicated Media Rooms with a total of five computers, free Internet access and phones, plus a sitting area and wide-screen televisions with VCR, cable and dish networks.
+There are two dedicated Media Rooms with a total of five computers, free Internet access, and phones, plus a sitting area and wide-screen televisions with VCR, cable and dish networks.
 Please note: at the request of our guests, there are no TVs in the rooms.

-The computers in the Media Room near the Tamarind Tree restaurant are loaded with the latest video games.
+The computers in the Media Room near the Tamarind restaurant are loaded with the latest video games.

 Are children welcome at the resort?

 Of course.
-Our staff will bend over backwards to accommodate any special sleeping arrangements (children sharing a room), dietary needs or preferences.
+Our staff will bend over backward to accommodate any special sleeping arrangements (children sharing a room), dietary needs or preferences.
 All our activities are child-friendly, there are babysitters available, and there is even a TV/Games Room where our younger guests can gather, play computer games, Tweet, etc.

 Do the restaurants cater to vegetarians?

-Yes, every menu has a plenty of non-meat options ranging from delicious salads to fresh-caught fish.
+Yes, every menu has plenty of non-meat options ranging from delicious salads to fresh-caught fish.
 If you don’t see what you are looking for, then we will make every effort to serve a dish of your choosing.